 As J.S Automobile exports various automobile parts in different branches of the company via sea.
 The company has purchased a marine insurance policy to secure its consignment against various types of perils like earthquakes, storms, floods, etc.

 Last month, when the company was exporting goods to a buyer situated in Malaysia via sea.
 The ship caught up in heavy rainfall, damaged, and delayed the consignment.
 Upon reaching the destination, the buyer refused to take the delivery of the cargo.
-At this point, the marine insurance policy bought by J.S Automobile came for their rescue.
+At this point, the marine export and import insurance policy bought by J.S Automobile came to their rescue.
 The company approached the insurer who appointed a surveyor for calculating the damages.
-Later, based on the documents and surveyor’s report, the insurer settled the claim.
+Later, based on the documents and the surveyor’s report, the insurer settled the claim.